egberts/egberts.github.io-src/content/articles/nftables-firewalls.md

 flush chain filter OUTPUT
 ```

-By leveraging the `nwfilter` rulset of `libvirt`, `virt-manager` can do extra Virtual Network filtering things on a per-VM/container basis but admin would require crafting the rules in XML format.
+By leveraging the `nwfilter` ruleset of `libvirt`, `virt-manager` can do extra Virtual Network filtering things on a per-VM/container basis but admin would require crafting the rules in XML format.

 By leveraging the `/etc/libvirt/hooks` subdirectory for VM/contain-specific firewall needs (such as pin-hole, port forwarding), we cover the bit of VM/container-specific actions using any scripting language (Bash and Python are two most popular ones here).